KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 Client ID Setup
 =

+> [!IMPORTANT]
+>
+> Reddit has changed their policy and now prevents users from obtaining a client ID (OAuth token) in the manner outlined in this guide.
+Therefore, **this guide is currently outdated**.
+>
+> See [this issue](https://github.com/KobeW50/ReVanced-Documentation/issues/17) for more information.

 **1.** Go to [this page](https://www.reddit.com/prefs/apps) (and sign in to the Reddit account you want to use).

 **2.** Select `are you a developer?
 Create an app`.